Motorcycle Accident Claims

 If you would like to pursue a claim on behalf of a loved one who has sadly passed away, due to the injuries sustained from the accident you can make a claim within three years of the date of death.

-Why choose TRUE Solicitors to handle your motorcycle accident claim?
+Why choose us to handle your claim?

 True Solicitors LLP are experienced in handling motorcycle accident claims.
 We have fought and won road traffic accident claims where excessive speed is alleged, and in circumstances where the accident occurred whilst the motorcyclist was filtering between lanes.